ucbrise/cpp_project_template/README.md

         sudo make install
         sudo ldconfig

-- TODO(mwhittaker): Explain how to install clang, CMake, and protobuf.
 - TODO(mwhittaker): Given a more in-depth description of how the code works and is organized.